Learning Goals and Assessment

 Performance in the teaching program is assessed by means of student teaching evaluations.

-In your first two years in the program we expect you to choose your area of specialization and to find a permanent advisor, who will chair your special committee and be your principal guide on the path to the dissertation.
+In your first three semesters in the program we expect you to choose your area of specialization and to find a permanent advisor, who will chair your special committee and be your principal guide on the path to the dissertation.
 Before the end of your third year you will take the examination for admission to candidacy or A-exam.
 This is an oral exam administered by the special committee, which tests your readiness to embark on a dissertation project, your mastery of the relevant mathematics, and your oral presentation skills.
 After the exam your special committee will provide an assessment of your performance to the Director of Graduate Studies and you will turn in a progress report on your experiences and accomplishments in the program.

 The final examination for the Ph.D. degree, or B-exam, is an oral exam at which you present the results of your dissertation research and respond to the queries of your special committee and any other graduate faculty members who may be present.
 After the exam your special committee will report to the Director of Graduate Studies on the quality and originality of the research and of the written and oral presentation.
 You will be asked for a final report containing such items as a publication list, your first job placement, and any other feedback you may care to offer.